DanAdewole/Frontend/README.md

 # PowerUp
-A crowdfunding app designed to raise funds for communities without electricity
+A crowdfunding app (using firebase) designed to raise funds for communities without electricity

+## Technologies used
+HTML, CSS, JavaScript, Firebase, BootStrap, jQuery

 # Guidelines on how to run locally 💻